agmourrutGH/agmourrutGH/README.en.md

 - 💻 Experience with `Java`, `JavaScript`, `HTML`, `CSS`, `React`, `Next.js`, `MongoDB`, and `MySQL`.
 - 🧠 I love using software as a solution to real-world `problems`.
 - 📚 Always `learning new things`.
-- 🌱 Currently learning `Spring Boot` and deepening my knowledge of `Next.js`.
+- 🌱 Currently learning `Spring Boot` and `PLC Programming`, while deepening my knowledge of `Next.js`.
 - 💼 Open to new `job opportunities`.
 [You can see my CV here](LINK_TO_YOUR_CV).
 - 🌐 Portfolio: [HERE](LINK_TO_YOUR_PORTFOLIO).